 Steel push piers have an advantage over most systems in the fact that they are individually tested as they are installed.
 Professional underpinning contractors will monitor and record pressure readings and then compare them with structural weights to determine capacities.
 They will also use a manifold lifting system to perform any lifting required to make sure that the lift does not put any undue pressure on the structure.
 Professional engineers prefer manifold lifting systems especially high pressure (10,000psi) systems that can be controlled from a single place.

 Simply, homeowners need to ask questions of engineers and underpinning contractors before choosing a contractor.
-Stay away from the jack of all trades and also be wary of the contractor who does not use a manifold lifting system.
+Stay away from the jack of all trades.
+Also be wary of the contractor who does not use a manifold lifting system.
 Many of these contractors use simple bottle jacks in their attempt to lift structures.
-These are all simple clues that you need to keep looking for a professional contractor to work on your most valuable asset, your home.
+These are all simple clues that you need to keep looking for a professional contractor.
 As always, hiring an independent professional engineer is the best course of action before any foundation repairs are started.